 The sva function performs two different steps.
 First it identifies the number of latent factors that need to be estimated.
-If the sva function is called without the n.sv argument specified,
+If the sva function is called without the n.sv argument specified, the number of factors will be estimated for you.
+The number of factors can also be estimated using the num.sv.

 '''

 n.sv = num.sv(edata,mod,method="leek")

 n.sv

+[1] 2

 '''